MC-ViViT: Multi-branch Classifier-ViViT to detect Mild Cognitive Impairment in older adults using facial videos: Experiments

 \subsection{Data Processing}

 The facial features of interviewees are valuable to our research.
 Usually, the subject talks like NC at the start and the end, which prevents the model from predicting accurately.
 Furthermore, Fig. \ref{fig:video-sample} shows that every video has a complex background and interviewers' faces, which has a negative influence on predicting results.
 To address this problem, we decide to drop the first 3 minutes and the last 2.5 minutes of each video.
 Then, EasyOCR helps detect whether or not the upper half frame contains the subject ID in the given frame.
 For frames with the subject ID on the top, we implemented RetineFace~\citep{S4_2_1-retinaface_2020} to crop the participants' facial images and dropped all irrelevant and interfering information.
 In detail, we calculate the area of detected faces and the Intersection over Union (IoU) of them.
 If IoU $< 0.05$, we kept the bigger face like Fig.~\ref{fig:frame-l}.
 Otherwise, we continue to process the next frame and drop the frame like Fig.~\ref{fig:frame-s}.
 Finally, we browse the kept images and manually delete the wrongly saved ones.
 We used this method to process different themes.

-Albeit, there are in total of 70 participants, each theme may contain videos less than 40.
-For the sake of taking advantage of videos thoroughly and predicting better, we select K-fold Cross Validation and use Eq.~\ref{eq:get_K} to calculate $K$ for each theme.
+The four themes that are studied in this paper may have videos from 40 participants or less.
+For the sake of taking advantage of videos thoroughly and predicting better, we select K-fold Cross Validation and use Eq.~(\ref{eq:get_K}) to calculate $K$ for each theme.

 where $N_{Video}$ and $L_{Fold}$ are the video number of the selected theme and that of each fold.
 We set $L_{Fold}=3$ in our study.
-Moreover, the videos in each fold belong to different participants.
+Moreover, videos in each fold belong to different participants.

+K-fold Cross Validation sets one fold as the test set and the resting folds as the training sets every time.
+It does not choose any fold as the validation set.
+Here, we use the test set as the validation one during the training process.
+This is to avoid overfitting the model~\citep{S4_2_2-MulBerry_Sort-2021}.
+In fact, attributing some of the subjects to a third subset inevitably shrinks the size of the training set.
+Thus, the model may face monotonous facial features and perform weakly in recognizing different samples~\citep{S4_2_2-MulBerry_Sort-2021}.
+Furthermore, the model may also take valuable representations as noise or outliers due to insufficient data samples, which adversely affects the prediction.
+Hence, we do not use a validation set in our experiments.